-Focus for development 1: Extend pupil leadership roles within school to include the leadership of Collective Worship thus enabling greater pupil involvement in its planning and delivery.
-Action taken Impact Collective worship lead will create a Collective Worship leadership group in school, comprising of KS2 children.
+PROGRESS IN ADDRESSING THE FOCUS FOR DEVELOPMENT IN THE PREVIOUS INSPECTION Schools may wish to add further points if required Focus for development 1: Extend pupil leadership roles within school to include the leadership of Collective Worship thus enabling greater pupil involveme Action taken Impact Collective worship lead will create a Collective Worship leadership group in school, comprising of KS2 children.
 There will be a chair and vice chair.
-Collective Worship Leadership group will plan and lead an act of Collective Worship once every half term.
+The collective worship lead will create a Collective Worship leadership group each academic year, thus encouraging a wider selection of children to develop their leadership skills.
+Impact - sustained pupil leadership. • Collective Worship Leadership group will plan and lead an act of Collective Worship once every half term.
 This may be parts of Collective Worship, such as the 'Quiet Reflection', not necessarily the entire Act of Collective Worship.
-The Collective Worship leadership group will choose one prayer to be read out each week; this will be read by the child who has written it.
-The Collective Worship group will lead class discussions about RE and with the support of their class teacher conduct termly surveys about RE and Collective worship.
+There has been a greater emphasis on pupil leadership roles within Collective worship over the last academic year.
+Children are now asked to lead the school in quiet reflection and prayer times.
+For example, they light the candle whilst saying the holy trinity and leading the opening/closing prayer.
+Impact - Children are becoming more confident and willing to participate in the delivery of Collective Worship. • The Collective Worship leadership group will choose one prayer to be read out each week; this will be read by the child who has written it.
+Impact - children know that they can contribute to Collective Worship throughout the year and do so without begin prompted.
+Some children share their talents, contribute to whole school collective worship as part of other leadership roles, e.g. Sports Ambassadors, etc. • The Collective Worship group will lead class discussions about RE and with the support of their class teacher conduct termly surveys about RE and Collective worship.
+Impact - Feedback from staff in school, children and parents show that the majority of children enjoy Collective Worship and feel that it is an important part of the school day.

-CORE OUESTION I
+CORE QUESTION I